Choosing a trainer or coach...

 BJ did not come from athletic roots or have a lot of structure when it came to sports growing up.
 His dad always said "Just because you have a Porsche doesn't mean you should race it around the block everyday."
 I guess this was his way of saying there are better things to spend your time and energy on.
 In hindsight, with heart disease and obesity now very evident within his immediate family, that may have not been the greatest advice.
 Despite these odds, BJ's interest in weight lifting and nutrition started at the age of twelve years old in the early 80's when he was inspired by the now famous docu-drama 'Pumping Iron' starring Arnold Schwarzenegger.
 He began working out in his basement with a few old cement filled weights.
 By the age of fourteen he signed up at the local gym, Phoenix Physical Fitness Center and rode his BMX there everyday after school for workouts.
 By the age of nineteen BJ was working for the largest gym in Asia, Tom Turks Fitness Center in Hong Kong as a Fitness Consultant.
 The dream of owning his own gym someday had firmly taken root.

-"I soon realized that no matter what ups and downs life threw at me 1 always had control over my physical health and strength.
+"I soon realized that no matter what ups and downs life threw at me 1 always had control over my physical fitness and strength.
 More than once in my lifetime the routine of my regular workouts and the confidence my physicality instilled got me through some very difficult periods.
 Exercising is more than just a tool for longevity, it's my solace day in and day out." -BJ

 The internet age and social media has almost become a detriment to the health and fitness industry by way of information overload, controversy and conflicting data.
 It's difficult for the layperson to sift through the minutia of information and decipher what is sound advice.
 More importantly to decipher the sound advice which is applicable to them specifically!
 Inefficiencies and injury are often the result of cookie-cutter programming and applying technique en masse.
 Misguided programming can waste months and years of what could otherwise be a more effective training from the onset.
 It's my job as a coach to plot a clear path for the client to maximize returns for their time.
 Every trainer worth his salt has seen enough clients to know we all respond and adapt differently to a stimulus.
 Exercise prescription can (and should be) modified in every case to respect a person's unique set of attributes, bio-mechanics, complex lifestyle, psychology and goals.
+Many times it's a matter of simplification rather than unnecessary complexity as to what is best for the client.

 If a trainer is complacent, linear-minded or not passionate about learning they won't be capable of getting creative when dealing with the vast diversity they will encounter amongst clientele.
 The same is true for developing successful nutrition plans.
 Discovering what works for YOU is the key to an optimal fitness prescription and nutritional guidance.
 BJ thoroughly understands this and imparts the most effective methodology to the client when developing and executing a plan for them.